agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [Backend](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/backend.proto#L26) message.
-While not used in this sample configuration, the backend configuration can allow API methods to be assigned to different backends.
-This is respected by the Endpoints proxies.
+---
 ### http

 _HTTP configuration._

+`http` is an instance of the [HTTP](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/http.proto#L29) message.
+It contains HTTP rules that control HTTP/JSON transcoding and in the example it is extracted from the proto annotations in the original API description.

 {{< details "example http field" >}}
 <pre><code>  "http": {